 No matter whether you are facing charges for your first offense or a subsequent one, the Florida criminal process can be difficult and stressful to navigate.
 Every single step in the process from your arrest or notice to appear to sentencing is key to the outcome of your Florida criminal case.
 It is critical to have a comprehensive and customized defense strategy for your case from very early on.
 Having an experienced Brooksville criminal defense attorney at your side from the beginning fighting to protect your rights and your future could be the difference between a dismissal and a conviction.

 Florida Criminal Process | Brooksville Defense Lawyer

 One of the special rights being a United States citizen grants you is being innocent of all charges until proven guilty.
 When facing criminal charges in Hernando County, Citrus County, Sumter County, or the surrounding areas there is no need to shoulder the burden alone.
 With a family history of successful legal professionals and more than 20 years’ experience, Ashley Aulls will fight hard to protect your rights and your future.
 He will work directly with you on your defense strategy and educate you about the process as it pertains to your case.

-Ashley M. Aulls, P.A. was founded on the principle that the client is just as important as the case, so communication lines are always open to the clients of Ashley Aulls.
-To schedule your consultation on what Ashley M. Aulls, P.A. can do for your Florida criminal case, call (352) 593-4115 today.
+The Law Office of Ashley Aulls, P.A. was founded on the principle that the client is just as important as the case, so communication lines are always open to the clients of Ashley Aulls.
+To schedule your consultation on what The Law Office of Ashley Aulls, P.A. can do for your Florida criminal case, call (352) 593-4115 today.